Sondro/conda-pip-buildpack/README.md

 ----------------

 - The conda root environment is created at `/app/.heroku/miniconda`.
-- The application's environment is created and activated at `/app/.heroku/miniconda/envs/app_env`.
+- The application’s environment is created and activated at `/app/.heroku/miniconda/envs/app_env`.
 - The application itself is installed in `/app`.
+- Django static files are collected (symlinked) if a `manage.py` file exists in the project’s root.
+If the constant `STATIC_ROOT` is not defined, this will silently fail.

 Copyrights